rjones18/Solar-System/README.md

 # Solar-System
-In this assignment I used use your knowledge of inheritance and instance methods to make a soalr syestem! below is my final code:
+In this assignment I used use your knowledge of inheritance and instance methods to make a solar syestem! below is my final code:

 ```
 class Body: